 - When a CSV file containing latitude and longitude information is added to a map, the latitude, longitude coordinates are converted to the spatial reference of the current basemap.

-- When you can add and share a CSV file (including one with address information) as an item for others to download, the file cannot be viewed with Map Viewer.
+- You can add and share a CSV file (including one with address information) as an item on the website for others to download.
+The file cannot be viewed with the map viewer.

-You can capture data with a GPS device and use a third-party tool or GPS manufacturer utility to convert the data to a GPX format file.
-Once you have a GPX file, you can add it to Map Viewer to visualize the data.
-The following types of data are supported in Map Viewer:
+You can capture data with a GPS device and use a third-party tool or GPS manufacturer utility to convert the data to a file in GPS Exchange Format (.gpx).
+Once you have a GPX file, you can add it to the map viewer to visualize the data.
+The following types of data are supported in the map viewer:

 - Waypoints—These are points that the GPS user recorded manually, often specifying a name, to mark locations on the map.